ben-ronda/Zendesk_New_Ticket_Alert/README.md

 __Note:__ If you do not want to go through the effort of creating this file, you can manually enter these credentials inside the script itself on lines 11-13.
 If you do this, you may also get rid of or comment out line 8 which calls on auth.py to access those global variables.

 You will need to place a .mp3 file in the top level of the project directory and change the file name on line 34 of tickets file where you see `subprocess.call(['afplay', 'you_suffer.mp3'])`. _You may also use m4a, WAV, AIFF, and supposedly a few other audio file types._

+***
+# Usage

+To run this you, type the following command in the top level of the project directory:

+`$ python3 tickets`

+If you want to be able to run this without typing `python3` then run the following command as well:

+`$ chmod -x tickets`

+Now you can simply type `./tickets`

+The build currently can't grab the initial Zendesk ticket count without triggering the sound.
+Although in a way I guess it can be used to test to make sure the audio file is working...